-It all started with verbalizing a need in my community and finding I may have the solution in my head and passion in my heart.
+It all started with verbalizing a need in my community and finding I may have the passion in my heart to develop it.

 After considering many names and admittedly even forming an LLC in another name, it dawned on me to coin this business after the two most important beings in my life—my daughter and son.
 So, how do I get Toulou from Kate and Jack?
 Well, their middle names are family legacies in themselves—Kate Louise and Jackson Lewis...see the two Lous there?
 Hence, Toulou...it has a ring and a very significant meaning.